What is DOROT?

-DOROT is a collaborative institution, bringing together volunteers, seniors, and professionals with the goal of enhancing the lives of the elderly.
+DOROT is a collaborative institution, bringing together volunteers, seniors, and professionals with the goal of enhancing the lives of older adults.
 This three–pronged approach enables DOROT to maximize staff resources and extend its reach far beyond what staff alone could do.
 Moreover, DOROT meets the practical, intellectual, and spiritual needs of seniors, caregivers, and volunteers.
 DOROT’s work ameliorating the social isolation of seniors and caregivers is a replicable model for communities and organizations.

 Whom does DOROT serve?

 DOROT’s core programs serve elders residing on Manhattan’s East and West Sides and in Westchester county.
 The Homelessness Prevention Program, located on the Upper West Side, provides homeless elders with temporary housing while we help them find and move into safe, affordable permanent housing.
 The University Without Walls teleconference program offers classes and support groups to people throughout the greater metropolitan area, upstate New York, Florida, and even Israel.
 Family caregivers from the tri–state area also benefit from teleconference support groups.
 And DOROT’s Information and Referral service responds to thousands of inquiries each year from people from across the United States.

 What programs and services does DOROT provide for the frail older adults?

 DOROT offers a range of services that enable frail and homebound elders to age at home with dignity and independence.
 These include volunteer visiting programs, kosher meal deliveries, courses and support groups over the telephone, and holiday celebrations.
 Our programs incorporate an integral intergenerational component that brings together professional staff, volunteers of all ages, and seniors.
 For more information, see Programs for Seniors.

 Does DOROT offer programs and services to mobile seniors?